Can You Overdose on Lovaza?

 - Black, tarry stools, bright-red blood in the stool, or vomiting of blood (signs of gastrointestinal bleeding).

+The treatment for a Lovaza overdose will vary.
 If the overdose was recent, the healthcare provider may administer certain medicines or place a tube into the stomach to "pump the stomach."
 Treatment also involves supportive care, which consists of treating the symptoms that occur as a result of the overdose.
 For example, supportive treatment options may include:

 - Medications to stop excessive bleeding